Divorce Lawyers Serving Houston and Surrounding Areas

 Divorce With Spousal Support

 Texas is not an alimony state.
-However, Texas statutes do create a similar function referred to as Chapter 8 Maintenance, or spousal support.
+However, Texas statutes do create a similar function referred to as Chapter 8 Maintenance, or Texas spousal support.
 Eligibility requires the spouse seeking support to have insufficient income to provide for his or her own reasonable minimum needs.
 In addition, there are several other conditions which must be met to qualify for spousal support.
 Building a case with an attorney is vital to successfully being awarded spousal maintenance or defending a request for spousal maintenance.

 If you or your spouse are requesting spousal maintenance or are unsure if you qualify for spousal maintenance, please call Moffett Law Firm at 713-333-5800 or contact us online to arrange for your confidential consultation with one of our experienced family law attorneys in Houston, who will protect your interests and advocate passionately on your behalf.